srinandan/srinandans-hybrid/README.md

 ## Prerequisites

 * A GKE cluster of supported version.
 See notes below if not using GKE.
+If you wish to setup a GKE cluster, follow [these](./tf-modules/gke-cluster) instructions to setup a cluster via Terraform.
-* Apigee control plane entities like Organization, Environment & Environment Group have been created
+* Apigee control plane entities like Organization, Environment & Environment Group have been created.
+If you haven't done this previously, follow [these](./tf-modules/apigee) instructions to setup these entities via Terraform.

 ## Folder Structure